schleichardt/play-embed-mongo/README.md

 =================

 A play framework module for [Embedded MongoDB](https://github.com/flapdoodle-oss/embedmongo.flapdoodle.de).
 It just for setting up a MongoDB for development and testing.
+Compatible with Play 2.1.0.

 This module is a work in progress.